TheCodingDojo/algorithms/schedules/data_structures.md

    * instance that inherits these methods and properties.
    */
   constructor() {
-    // TODO: implement the instructor.
+    // TODO: implement the constructor.
   }

   /**